msh5/elasticsearch-fuse/README.md

 ## Features

 - Mount documents in one Elasticsearch cluster
+- List documents with paging
 - [PLANNED] Mount documents by index
 - [PLANNED] Mount documents by document type
-- [PLANNED] List documents with paging
 - [PLANNED] Use Elasticsearch cluster name as default mount-point directory name

 ## License